thingsboard/thingsboard.github.io/use-cases/environment-monitoring.md

 <section class="summary">
     <div class="summary-text">
         <h2>Summary of environment monitoring</h2>
         <p>The following interactive dashboard represents an environment monitoring component that you may easily embed into your IoT solution.
 This particular dashboard allows users to monitor temperature and humidity sensors.
-You may quickly adapt it to Air quality or other sensors and add remote control scenarios.</p>
+You may quickly adapt it to air quality or other sensors and add remote control scenarios.</p>
     </div>
     <div class="summary-icon">
         <img src="/images/usecases/health-care/summary.svg" alt="Text summary icon" title="Text summary icon">